📂 Government Jobs & Employee Benefits

 Important Clarification

-• OPS applies primarily to employees appointed before 1 January 2004 (Central Govement).
+• OPS applies primarily to employees appointed before 1 January 2004 (Central Government).

-• NPS remains mandatory for central govement recruits after that date.
+• NPS remains mandatory for central government recruits after that date.

 • State-level decisions may vary.